defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 ### Dual-Category Views
 {:.no_toc}

-Some views can either belong to simple views or composed views depending on how they are instantiated.
+Some views can either be simple views or composed views depending on how they are instantiated.
 You should be especially careful when using such views, as simply adding a trailing closure to them might change a simple view into a composed view with entirely different layout behaviors (usually switching from hugging to neutral behavior).

 Dual-category views include most notably `Label`, `Link`, `ProgressView`, `Slider`, `Stepper` and `Toggle`.